Targeted Worksheets for Independent Practice

 FREE Diagnostic Literacy Assessments

-Teachers love these FREE Diagnostic Literacy Assessments because, unlike random sample screeners or inventories, these tests are comprehensive and teachable.
+Teachers love these FREE Diagnostic Literacy Assessments because, unlike random sample screeners or inventories, these diagnostic literacy assessments are comprehensive and teachable.
 For example, what good is a 20-word spelling inventory that indicates a developmental spelling stage?
 Or a phonics screener that indicates vowel digraph strengths, but diphthong deficits?
 Or a mechanics assessment that indicates mastery of commas, but not capitalization?

 Most teachers I know much prefer diagnostics that pinpoint specific literacy deficits.
 Wouldn’t you rather administer a 102-word spelling diagnostic that tells you which students have and have not yet mastered the ending stable syllables: sion, tion, and cian?
 Wouldn’t you prefer data on each of the six common long /e/ sound-spellings?
 Wouldn’t it be helpful to know specifically which comma rules do and don’t need to be taught/reviewed?
 We need these kinds of data to inform instruction.
 Tier 1 instruction should be robust and rigorous, but we can’t gloss over the fact that many of our students need efficient Tier 2 remediation.